-Notice for investors whose domestic currencies differ from the fund currency (EUR): We would like to point out that the yield may rise or fall due to currency fluctuations.
+Notice for investors whose domestic currencies differ from the fund currency (EUR): We would like to point out that the return may rise or fall due to currency fluctuations.

-The following risks (which are described in greater detail below) in particular apply for CONVERTINVEST A.R.S.
-Fund:
+The following risks (which are described in greater detail below) in particular apply for Raiffeisen 902 Sustainable Euro Gov. Bonds II:

 - Market risk

-- Equity price risk

 - Interest rate fluctuation risk

+- Risk of low or negative yields

 - Credit risk or issuer risk

 - Fulfillment or counterparty risk

 - Liquidity risk

-- Exchange rate or currency risk

 - Custody risk

-- Cluster/concentration risk

 - Performance risk

 - Inflation risk

 - Capital risk

 - Risk of a change to other outline conditions (tax regulations)

 - Valuation risk

-- Country or transfer risk

 - Risk of suspension of redemption

-- Key personnel risk

 - Operational risk

 - Risk in case of derivative instruments

 - Securities lending risk

 - Risk for assets deposited as collateral (collateral risk)

-- Risks associated with subordinated bonds